aayanlobo/CovidConnectPlus/README.md

 <h1>CovidConnectPlus</h1>
 <img src = 'assets/logo.png' alt = 'logo' ></img>
-<h1>A Contact Management App with details of Contacts who are either Active or Inactive.The React Based App also shows the Map with total no. of active, recovered and death cases around the world.<\h1>
+<h1>A Contact Management App with Charts and Maps of Covid Cases all over the World.
 <h1>What is the task assigned by Taiyo.ai ?</h1>
 <ul>
 <li>Create a Contact Management app with Charts and Maps using ReactJS, TypeScript,